bitrise-io/devcenter/_articles/reviews/bitrise-api.md

 ### Authenticating with the API

-To provide the required access token you have to add a **HEADER** to your requests, with the key `Authorization` and value `token THE-ACCESS-TOKEN`.
+To provide the required access token, you have to add a **HEADER** to your requests, with the key `Authorization` and value `token THE-ACCESS-TOKEN`.

 An example API call with auth, using `curl`: